 - Campground Phone: (518) 532-7451

 - Regional Office Phone: (518) 897-1309

 Campground Map PDF File (651 KB)

 Paradox Lake Campground is nestled on rolling hills of hardwood and creates the impression of being miles from the real world.
 With canoes and rowboats available for rent at the registration booth and abundant fish in the lake, this facility provides for camping at its finest.
 Paradox Lake Campground is a comparatively small campground located on the shore of Dark Bay, which is on Paradox Lake.
 The lake itself is approximately 4-3/4 miles long.

-Amenities: 58 campsites, hot showers, flush toilets, trailer dump station, recycling center, boat launch site, picnic area with pavilion rental, play area, canoe and boat rentals.
+58 campsites, hot showers, flush toilets, trailer dump station, recycling center, boat launch site, picnic area with pavilion rental, play area, firewood sales, canoe and boat rentals.